tanya-sharma05/NodeJS-Backend/Middleware/MAIN.md

 # Middlewares

-A middleware is a function that sits between an incoming HTTP request and the final route handler (or next middleware).
+Middleware functions are functions that have access to the request object (req) and response object (res) and the next middleware function in the applications's request response cycle.
+The next middleware function is commonly denoted by variable named next.

-It can:
+Middleware functions can perform the following tasks:
-- modify req and res
+- Execute any code.
-- end the request (send a response)
+- Make changes to the request and response objects.
-- call next() to pass control to the next middleware/handler
+- End the request response cycle.
-- call next(err) to pass an error to the error-handler middleware
+- Call the next middleware function in the stack.

 Normal Middleware